PAINT GLOSS LEVELS & LIGHTING

 UNDERSTANDING GLOSS LEVELS

-If you only understand one thing about gloss levels, it should be this: the higher the gloss level the higher the shine, and the higher the shine the more durable the paint will be.
+If you only understand one thing about paint gloss levels, it should be this: the higher the gloss level the higher the shine, and the higher the shine the more durable the paint will be.
 And now for other stuff that's good to know ...
 In the simplest terms, 'gloss level' describes how much light is reflected from the surface of a paint.
 Gloss levels vary from essentially nonreflective to highly reflective.
 Dunn-Edwards DURA offers the following gloss options, from least shiny to most shiny: Flat, Matte, Satin and Semi-Gloss.
 But there's more to gloss than just shine.
 Gloss level actually influences how we perceive color.
 For example, colors in a semi-gloss finish will appear lighter than they do in a matte finish.

 GLOSS-SURFACE SELECTION

 Beyond aesthetics, gloss-level selection is also dependent on three things: location, location, location.
 Turns out, the higher gloss level a paint has, the more durable it is.
 Surfaces that need to withstand regular exposure to the elements, high traffic and contact, and repeated scrubbing, all benefit from the durability a higher gloss level provides.
 For low-traffic rooms, like bedrooms, low-gloss options are a great choice.
 The lack of shine creates a calm energy.
 Plus, low-gloss options touch-up much easier than high-gloss finishes.
 Also note that the higher the gloss level, the more likely surface imperfections will show.
-Gloss level also has an impact on how well a paint holds up to scuffs and repeated scrubbing.
+Paint gloss levels also have an impact on how well a paint holds up to scuffs and repeated scrubbing.
 In theory more gloss provides more durability, however with our Matte finish is extremely durable!